rkapl/semantic-release-stages/STAGES.md

 # Using Individual Stages in CI

 The original design of semantic-release used steps such as "verify" and "publish" internally, but it had to be used as all-in-one tool.
-Run semantic release and it will do preparation, build, publishing and everything.
+The idea was to run semantic release and it will do preparation, build, publishing and everything.

 The goal of this project is to decouple semantic-release from the build steps.
 It splits the tool in stages,